HallLabs/tracy_matdb/README.md

     - Contains the structures needed to be relaxed.
 Ideally the IAP should be able to relax all this contained structures.
 Otherwise, it is added to `new_traning.cfg` which should eventually be added to the training set (`train.cfg`).
     - Generated at the first iteration for each atom cell iteration.
 - `new_training.cfg` (`new_training.cfg_iter_?`)
     - Each iteration will generate some new structures which couldn’t be relaxed by the current IAP.
 These new structures will be added to the training set (`train.cfg`)  at the beginning of the next iteration.
-A copy of this file is saved for each iteration for debug purpose.
+A copy of this file is saved for each iteration for debugging purposes.
         - For example: `new_training.cfg_iter_6` is for the 6th iteration.
-If this file is empty, it means it converges at the iteration this file is corresponding to.
-Notice that, as long as the number of new structures generated at an iteration is less than or equal to the next_cell_threshold defined in the `yml` file, it considered.
+If this file is empty, it means it converged at the iteration this file is corresponding to.
 - `train.cfg` (`train.cfg_iter_?`)
     - Configurations of the training set.
-    - A copy of this file is saved for each iteration for debug purpose.
+    - A copy of this file is saved for each iteration for debugging purposes.
 - `pot.mtp` (`pot.mtp_iter_?`)
     - Data for the representation of the moment tensor potential.
-    - A copy of this file is saved for each iteration for debug purpose.
+    - A copy of this file is saved for each iteration for debugging purposes.
 - `training.txt` (`training.txt_iter_?`)
     - The log file for the `mtp train` process.
-At the bottom of the file, it shows the training errors which Wiley would be interested in.
-Especially for the `Energy per atom`.
 - `status.txt`
     - Contains status code for each step in an iteration.
     - Some of the status: